typeoneerror/dotfiles/README.md

 What is this?
 -------------

-dotfiles for vim, git and various other programs.
+dotfiles for vim (SpaceVim), git and various other programs.

 Setup
 -----